code-bele/GTEx_SmokerStatus/README.md

 ###Data sets used :
 Every above brain sub-region has a unique transcripts per million gene expression file (tpm file) and a covariates matrix associated with it.
-A gene regualtion matrix  ("") has information about the expected changes in gene expression for the choosen set of genes in each brain sub-region on different levels of exposure to smoking.
+A gene regualtion matrix  ("Regulation of Gene expression.csv") has information about the expected changes in gene expression for the choosen set of genes in each brain sub-region on different levels of exposure to smoking.
 The tpm file that shows gene expression may not capture smoking alone as a signature and could be affected by the several other known and unknown variables.
 The covariates however could be a better indicator for capturing differences in gene expression with respect to smoking alone.

 ###Code files:
 Majority of the R code files have the naming pattern of "brain_region_clustering" for example "Amygdala_clustering".
 These files contain the R scripts used to cluster data using K-means algorithm and generate plots of the clusters made.
 Moreover, it has the code used to understand the differences between the clusters generated.